-The new Western Australian Curriculum for Languages started in 2022, in which Language was fully implemented at Year 7 and year 8 in 2023.
 The content of the Curriculum is organised into two interrelated strands: Communicating and Understanding.
 Together, these strands reflect three important aspects of language learning: performance of communication, analysing various aspects of language and culture and understanding oneself as a communicator.